 Faculty and Staff

-Jim Hansen, MA, Academic Director
+Jim Hansen, MA, Academic Coordinator

 Jim received his BS in economics from Montana State University and his MA in geography from the University of Hawai‘i at Manoa.
 He has pursued further studies in the Département d’Etudes du Français Langue Etrangère at the Université de Toulouse le Mirail in Toulouse, France, and is currently an MA candidate in European languages and literature (French) at the University of Hawai‘i at Manoa.
-He was academic director of the SIT Cameroon program in spring 1994, the SIT Mali program in fall 2002, and SIT programs in Madagascar since fall 1994.
+He was academic director of the SIT Cameroon program in spring 1994, the SIT Mali program in fall 2002, and SIT programs in Madagascar from fall 1994 through 2017.
 Jim has worked as an energy analyst at the East-West Center in Honolulu, with the United Nations Pacific Energy Development Program, the World Bank, UNESCO, and Pacific Island governments in Fiji, Papua New Guinea, Samoa, and Tonga.
 More recently, he taught English as a Second Language and French at the University of Hawai‘i and Punahou School in Honolulu.
 He has published in the fields of linguistics, cross-cultural communication, and energy economics.

 Mamy Rajaonah, Program Assistant